ighea/saunavisio-utility-program/README.md

 The main features were:
 * Download manager (queue, continue download)
 * Fast search for movies and TV-shows
-* Filters for setting upcoming TV content to be recorded
+* Filters for setting upcoming TV content to be recorded automatically

 Saunalahti was later acquired by Elisa and SaunaVisio replaced with Elisa Viihde.